 The Canon EOS M50 Mark II is a mirrorless interchangeable lens camera that was revealed to the public in October 2020 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Canon M50 Mark II a good camera?
-The M50 Mark II has a Camera Elo of 2850.
+The M50 Mark II has a Camera Elo of 2770.
 This rating puts the M50 Mark II among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the M50 Mark II ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Canon M50 Mark II|

 |Mirrorless system camera|